-In addition to air drying your dishes after they’ve been washed, you can use the same trick on clothes for even more savings.
+In addition to air-drying your dishes, you can use the same trick on clothes for even more savings.

-Instead of using the tumble dry setting on your dryer, let your clothes air dry naturally.
-You can hang them on a clothesline if you have one, or create one yourself by hanging string across the balcony or a room in your home.
+Instead of using the tumble dry setting on your dryer, let your clothes air-dry naturally.
+You can hang them on a clothesline if you have one or create one by hanging string across the balcony or a room in your home.
 If you do need to use the dryer, throw a wool dryer ball in with the clothes to reduce the necessary running time.

 9. Wash Your Clothes on Cold

 Washing your clothes in hot or warm water takes a lot of energy.
-You can significantly cut down on this usage by switching to cold water.
-Try to only use hot water when washing soiled clothes.
+You can cut down on this by switching to cold water.
+Try to use hot water only when washing soiled clothes.
 Aside from extreme cases like sickness or very dirty clothes, researchers at Consumer Reports agree that cold water is enough.

-Lastly, try to wash larger loads compared to smaller, more frequent loads.
+Lastly, try to wash large loads instead of smaller, more frequent ones.
 This is another great way to reduce the amount of energy your washer uses.
 That will, in turn, lower your next utility bill.

 10. Use Less Water When Flushing

-Replacing your shower head and faucets with more energy-efficient options will pay for itself over time.
-Low-flow shower heads put out less than half the amount of water compared to traditional, older shower heads while still providing comparable pressure.
+Replacing your showerhead and faucets with more energy-efficient options will pay for themselves over time.
+Low-flow showerheads put out less than half the amount of water compared to traditional, older showerheads while still providing comparable pressure.

-On top of using less water in the same time span, the most efficient shower heads hold water until they’re fully heated.
+In addition to using less water, the most efficient showerheads hold water until they’re fully heated.
 That means you’ll be saving water when it would otherwise be running and heating up.
 You’ll also be reducing your energy costs by heating less water.